aiven/aiven-docs/docs/get-started.md

 title: Get started with Aiven
 ---

 Aiven provides managed open source services for streaming, storing and analyzing data on all major clouds.
-The platform ensures that all services run reliably and securely, and can easily be integrated with each other and with external tools.

 ## Sign up